Transforming meals on wheels

-In recent years meals on wheels services have been neglected or terminated in many parts of the UK.
-In 2014 services were provided by two thirds or top tier authorities, but by 2016 this had declined to less than half of councils.
-Yet there are examples of councils championing meals on wheels services, as well as working with local partners to save and enhance the service.
-For example, Hertfordshire Independent Living Service has expanded its offer beyond meal delivery and in Plymouth, local authority trading company CATERed prepares meals for older people in collaboration with a local care provider.
+In recent years Meals on Wheels services have been neglected or terminated in many parts of the UK.
+In 2014 services were provided by two thirds or top tier authorities, but by 2018 this had declined to less than half (42%) of councils.

 - Save, reintroduce and enhance services by exploring examples of effective models for meals on wheels services which address a wide range of needs and health and wellbeing objectives.

 - Maximise referrals to local services by ensuring all relevant public sector staff are aware of local provision and how people can register.

 - Provide strategic leadership by ensuring local services link in with meals on wheels services to bring multiple benefits, such as nutritional advice, falls prevention and fire safety.

 See our actions page for a range of resources, case studies and research reports.